Long-term loans are useful to assist for a range of unexpected expenses, when other sources of financial support are not available or limited.

 Still not sure?

-If you want to discuss whether a long-term loan is right for you, or you want to explore other options for financial support, please book an appointment with a Financial Aid Adviser.
+If you want to discuss whether a long-term loan is right for you, or you want to explore other options for financial support, please email Financial Aid at firstname.lastname@example.org.